Say Blow by Blow Backwards

-Say Blow by Blow Backwards is the second and last album by Fred Wesley and the Horny Horns featuring Maceo Parker.
-The album was released in August 1979 by Atlantic Records and was produced by George Clinton, Bootsy Collins and Fred Wesley.
+Say Blow by Blow Backwards is the second and last album by Fred Wesley and the Horny Horns, featuring Maceo Parker.
+The album was released in August 1979 by Atlantic Records and was produced by George Clinton, Bootsy Collins, and Fred Wesley.

-The album was reissued in 1993, first by P-Vine records in Japan, then by Sequel Records in the UK, and lastly AEM in the U.S. The CD reissue contains remixes of "Half a Man" and "Say Blow by Blow Backwards" as well as an interview with Bootsy Collins.
+The album was reissued in 1993, first by P-Vine records in Japan, then by Sequel Records in the UK, and lastly by AEM in the U.S. The CD reissue contains remixes of "Half a Man" and "Say Blow by Blow Backwards", as well as an interview with Bootsy Collins.

+Critical reception

+The Bay State Banner wrote that the album "has some fine alto sax from Maceo Parker, but little else to recommend it...
+In addition, a poor mix blurs the sound and muddles the bass and drums."
+The Pittsburgh Press noted that Parker's "at his best on fast tunes, blowing choppy phrases over syncopated backing."
+In 1994, Rolling Stone determined that "the horn solos on Say Blow by Blow Backwards (AEM) are generally outclassed by the bass work of Bootsy Collins and Billy Nelson."